Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

-You may vote by absentee ballot if you expect to be unable to appear at your polling place during the hours of voting due to one of the following reasons:
+You may vote by absentee ballot if you meet one of the following criteria:

 - You will be absent from town during all the hours of voting